 There are also numerous booths and hidden seating areas in this lounge, so it isn’t difficult to find your own personal space.
 There’s also a computer area with power outlets and a newspaper and magazine area with plenty of stuff to read.

 Then in the back left of the lounge are semi-private seats that are great for working.
 In general, I love these kinds of seating arrangements.

 The buffet here is extensive, and at breakfast, it is excellent, with whole fruit, cheeses, cold meats, salads, cereals, yogurt, muffins, pastries, cookies, milk, and four hot dishes.
 In the hot dishes are sausages, bacon, scrambled egg, and fried potatoes.
 There are also fruit juices and a tea and coffee machine as well as fridges with cans of soft drinks.
 Alcoholic drinks are available at the bar.

 Bathrooms are stylish with orchids and lots of dark woods, again offering an Asian feel.
-The disappointment of this lounge is that there are no windows, so no views of the planes.
+The disappointment of this lounge is that there are no windows, so there are no views of the planes.